 Mickey’s Very Merry Christmas Party begins at 7 PM and goes until midnight.
-Guests going to the party can enter Magic Kingdom at 4 PM (or anytime after) and enjoy the park even before the party’s entertainment begins.
+Guests going to the party can enter Magic Kingdom at 4 PM (or anytime after) and enjoy the park before the party’s entertainment begins.
 During the party, most of Magic Kingdom’s attractions remain open and will have minimal waits relative to a standard day in the park.
 We don’t recommend using party time to do that but riding a couple of rides and grabbing some food before the actual party begins is a smart move.

 Party guests will enter Magic Kingdom and then receive a wrist band for the party.
 After that, guests are ushered down the Main Street bypass to see a few decorations and grab the first of the complimentary (better known as, included with the price of admission) cookies offered.
 After exiting the bypass the park is open and you can head in whatever direction you please.
 Let’s take a look at what is offered specifically for the party.